Transitioning to a career in information technology (IT) without previous experience can seem daunting:

 The Climb Hire Program

-Climb Hire is a six-month, mentored learning program that provides training on sought-after technical IT skills, along with certifications and comprehensive support for the development of soft skills.
+Climb Hire is a six-month mentored program offering free IT training, certifications, and extensive support for developing soft skills.

 It combines learning with a supportive community, helping Climbers to not only acquire new skills but also to network with peers and professionals for career advancement.

-Climb Hire itself is a non-profit organization whose mission is to empower low-income and overlooked working adults to build successful careers in the tech industry.
+The best part?
+Climb Hire is free.
+We’re a non-profit organization whose mission is to empower low-income and overlooked working adults to build successful careers in the tech industry.
+You won’t need to pay a dollar to join our IT program.

 The program offers a six-month learning curriculum to become an IT Support Specialist, allowing you to: